emipa606/TVForPrison/README.md

 Uses a comp for the functionality (ensure you have a tickerType Normal) so feel free to add compatibility to other modded TV versions when this mod is loaded.
 You can control the range and relative effectiveness.

-Place after &quot;Rimflix&quot; in the mod load order.
+Place after "Rimflix" in the mod load order.

 # Legal